reemhd/reemhd/README.md

 Hi!
 I'm Reem.
 I have an innate curiosity of how things work and how they're interconnected 🔗

-🔭 I'm currently working as a backend developer at Nestegg whose mission is to democratise access to affordable loans through reliable lending solutions.
-Tech Stack: Node.js, PostgreSQL and AWS
+🔭 I'm currently working as a backend developer at a fintech startup.
+Tech Stack: Node.js, Express, PostgreSQL and AWS

-🌱 I’m expanding my expertise by delving deeper into advanced Node.js design patterns, elevating my TypeScript skills and exploring AWS
+🌱 I’m expanding my knowledge by delving deeper into advanced Node.js design pattern and exploring AWS

-🚧 Since my current role is heavily focused on backend development, I'm broadening my skill set by building a personal website in my spare time, to enhance my frontend skills and to serve as a creative outlet

 <img src="https://github.com/reemhd/reemhd/assets/113103959/25ab5409-48aa-4ba8-8db6-d8515213ceeb" alt="IMG_9689" width="350" height="350">